Seneca-BSA/bsa/docs/ses250/lab5.md

     > **Lab Question 6:** Does the measured resistance agree with the value you calculated in the pre-lab?
 What is the percentage error?
 Is it within the tolerance of the resistor?

 1. Assemble the circuit shown below then measure the following as per the circuit and connection diagram you prepared in the pre-lab:
-    - the voltage between note A and note B
+    - the voltage between node A and node B
     - the current through R1, R2, R3

     ![Figure 5.6](lab5-circuit.png)